AGachet/vuepress-theme-live-ebook/Readme.md

 layout: home
 ---
 ```
-Above part is required and depending on how you set `redirectToFirstSection` property in `config.js`
-If set to true, no more action is required.
-If set to false you may add any content, use existing sections designed for a landing page or create your own within the project.
+Everything that goes under will be displayed on home page.
+You may add any content, use [existing sections](#LandingHeader) designed for a landing page or create your own within the project.
 Out of the box, you will see rendered header and footer.

+Example of home layout code
 ```html
 ---
 layout: home